bufbuild/protovalidate/RELEASING.md

     in the event of manually cutting a release.

-    Note that this workflow creates tags directly on GitHub instead of pushing tags up, so it will not indirectly trigger the draft release automation in that way.
-Instead, a workflow call is used.
-So, the creat release draft workflow will appear nested under the create release tag workflow as a step.
+    Note that this workflow creates tags directly on GitHub instead of pushing tags up, so it will not indirectly trigger automations that trigger on tags.
+    The BCR release script is run as a workflow call.
+Creating the tags manually will not trigger this.

     </details>

 1.  **Find the draft release.**

-    Upon either pushing a release tag or running the previous workflow, a release draft should be created.
+    Upon running the previous workflow, a release draft should be created.
     Check for it in the [releases page].

     If for some reason this doesn't happen, check the workflow log for more information.